-If you are keen on growth its how it all works.
+If you are keen on growth this is how it all works.

-Now it’s time to get settled and stuck in for this year; making sure that you start as you mean to go on… with your best foot forward.
+Now it’s time to get ready to plan 2020 and the start of a new decade; making sure that you start as you mean to go on… with your best foot forward.

 I’m not necessarily talking about the whole ‘New Year, New You’ ‘dream’; because I don’t really buy into that.